 Who doesn’t love winter sports?
 In a country that is facing winter temperatures for at least half of the year, winter is just as good as summer.
 You either get used to it or move south.
-For us, Estonians, winter has become a favorite and long awaited time to wipe the dust off our winter gear (and take a break from hiking season).
+For us, Estonians, winter has become a favorite and long awaited time to wipe the dust off our winter gear (and take a break from water sports or hiking season).

 No matter how old you are, you have some sort of winter accessories for some serious snow fun.
 For most people, it is simple sledge that you can buy at any supermarket, others prefer ice skating.
 But lately, more and more people start to look in the mountain sports direction, especially since a few “resorts” have opened up.

 If you are an experienced mountain skier, this article (as well as skiing in Estonia in general) is probably not for you.
 But most people, who have never stepped foot on Alpine ski resorts, will be thrilled to discover this fantastic way to spend winter days without having to travel too far from home.
 If skiing is not your thing, consider reading this Winter activities in Estonia guide instead.

 Tuhamägi is my personal favorite hill with awesome facilities!
 Located in the North-Eastern part of the country, it’s just 1,5 hours drive from Tallinn (130km).
 The slopes are very different in terms of length and difficulty.

 As a beginner, I really enjoyed Roxy slope, because it was relatively long (by Estonian standards) and quite easy for beginners.
 However, after spending a full day at the hill you will eventually be ready to face the harder slopes.
 Tuhamägi is a perfect place to learn Skiing and snowboarding in Estonia.